MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to compose music!
-Software such as MusicLab and Ableton Live allow users to create and manipulate sound samples and generate their own musical compositions.
+Programming can be used to create art!
+Some computer scientists have used programming languages to create digital art.